JorgeDuenasLerin/diccionario-espanol-txt/README.md

 The `0_palabras_todas.txt` file is needed.

-Go to the `diccionario-espanol-txt/src` folder and running the `length.sh` file will create the `diccionario-espanol-txt/length` folder with the words classified by its length.
+Inside the `diccionario-espanol-txt` folder and running the `length.sh` file will create the `length` folder with the words classified by its length.

 ```
-chmod +x length.sh
-./length.sh
+bash src/length.sh
 ```

 ### Classify words by their first letter